Montana State Seal

 Permitless carry includes constitutional carry states as well as states where an individual must meet certain qualifications, e.g., no DUIs in the last 10 years, in order to legally carry (Tennessee).
 Each state determines the requirements and any limitations on the carry of firearms.
 Check each state’s page for more information and any restrictions that may apply.

-Montana Concealed Carry Permit Information
+Montana Concealed Carry License Information

 Fees: